 “It is a huge honor to be selected for the fellowship.
 It gave me a fantastic opportunity to relieve financial stress and still work in public service this summer,” said Jacobs, a native of Bakersfield, California.

-The Hardesty Fellowship also awarded three partial stipends to rising third-year law students Emma Pearman, Devon Redding and Adam Wilson.
+The Hardesty Fellowship also awarded three partial stipends to Emma Pearman '22, Devin Redding '23 and Adam Wilson '22.

 Pearman is working for the U.S. Attorney's Office for the Northern District of West Virginia.
 Redding is working for Judge Keeley.
 Wilson is working for the Honorable Frank Volk, U.S. District Judge for the Southern District of West Virginia.